Skip to main content

 Sometimes, things comes up: your OB tells you that you need to be on bed rest for the last two months of your pregnancy, or maybe you have some complications from your delivery that won't be resolved by the end of your post-birth recovery period.

-If you and your healthcare provider believe you need additional disability time, either pre- or post-birth, let us know by reaching out to us at [email protected] as soon as possible.
+If you and your healthcare provider believe you need additional disability time, either pre- or post-birth, please update your leave plan in Cocoon, and you will see on your task list the Serious Health Condition form to download and have your healthcare provider fill out and then upload back into Cocoon.
 It's important to note that extending your post-birth disability will add additional administrative and coordination work between you, your medical provider, and any state or private disability carriers that you have claims with.
 The easiest time to extend your disability is during the disability period itself.
 Once you have transitioned to your bonding period and, if applicable to your case, filed a state Paid Family Leave claim, it can become challenging to revise your disability time.

 I think I may need additional leave time (non disability related)